samryan18/chess-ray-vision/README.md

 Queen's Gambit :)
 <img src="./assets/queens_gambit.png" alt="Queens Gambit" width="65%" />

 ## Results on Easier Dataset
+As a proof of concept, we ran our models on a much easier dataset of online chessboard imgaes.

 #### How to run on the easy dataset: